El-khamisi/Storefront-Backend/README.md

-# Image-Processing-API
+# Storefront Backend

 ## Description
-A backend project( based on node.js and express framework) using `postgres` database to create users, products, and orders that user can access them by endpoints API and doing CRUD on them.
+A backend project( based on node.js and express framework) using docker image of `postgresql` to spin a database container to create users, products, and orders that users can access by endpoints API and doing CRUD on them.
-Written in `typescript` enhanced with `jasmine` unit test framework to ensure the websita has less errors rather than `plain js`

 ### Executing program